 Stage 2, is a lighter stage of non-REM (rapid eye movement) sleep.
 This is where people tend to realize, once woken up, that they actually were sleeping.
 For anyone taking a “power nap,” this is as deep as you want to go, or else you’re going to wake up groggy.

 Stage 3 deep and regenerative, non-REM sleep.
 This is where the body starts repairing and rejuvenating the immune system, muscles tissue, energy stores, and sparks growth and development.

 Stage 4 deep, REM sleep is where the brain starts to kick in and consolidates information and memories from the day before (long term memory storage).
 This stage of sleep helps manage emotion like anxiety, depression and pain.
 It’s also the stage where we do most of our dreaming.

-For a deep dive into the health benefits of these sleep stages, check out this killer article with the juicy details: The Power of Sleep: How Much Sleep Is Enough Sleep and Why?
+For a deep dive into the health benefits of getting continuous sleep cycles, check out this killer article with the juicy details: The Power of Sleep: How Much Sleep Is Enough Sleep and Why?

-Looking to learn more about setting your baby up for success and giving them healthy sleep habits?
-Click to download now my FREE 5 step sleep guide and reserve your complimentary 15-minute sleep assessment today to hear how my 1-1 support can help your family.
+Learn more about setting your baby up for success and giving them healthy sleep habits by Clicking to download now my FREE 5 step sleep guide and reserve your complimentary 15-minute sleep assessment today to hear how my 1-1 support can help your family.